-- 1. Maintained an 85% average in English 10 or an 80% average each quarter in Honors English 10 or Pre-AP English 10. - 2.
-Standardized test scores indicate success in Honors. - 3.
-Two English teacher recommendations: most recent English teacher must be one. - 4.
-High attendance record. - 5.
+- 1. Maintained an 85% average in English 9 and 10 or an 80% average each quarter in Pre-AP English - 10.
+2. Standardized test scores indicate success in Honors.
+3. Two English teacher recommendations: most recent English teacher must be one.
+4. High attendance record. - 5.
 Quality timed-writing sample (if requested by the department)